On the Ability of Transformers to Verify Plans: Learning Framework

 We assume standard softmax attention, but incorporate scaling with $\log |x|$ following prior work finding it necessary to theoretically represent sparse functions and circumvent theoretical limitations of soft attention \citep{chiang2022overcoming, edelman2022inductive}:

 After each attention block, the activations are passed through a one-layer MLP:

 where we allow similar to \citet{huangformal2025} the activation function $\psi_l$ to be, in each coordinate, either ReLU or Heaviside.
 In addition, we also allow the activation function $f(x) = 1/x + \epsilon$, where $\epsilon$ is a small constant to avoid division by $0$.

+\begin{remark}[Use of $f(x) = 1/x + \epsilon$ as an activation function] We do this to use to have an MLP that could invert values akin to the strategy in Theorem 1 of \citet{kazemnejad2023impact}.
 Owing to the universal approximation theorem \cite{cybenko1989approximation}, such non-linear activations can be approximated arbitrarily closely by ReLU MLPs.
-We do this to use to have an MLP that could invert values akin to the strategy in Theorem 1 of \citet{kazemnejad2023impact}.\footnote{The prevalent use of the Universal Approximation theorem notwithstanding, precisely understanding how such functions are learned on the basis of more commonly used activation functions such as ReLU in MLPs \emph{inside transformers} is largely an open and highly challenging question, which we leave to future work.}
+In the idealized learning procedure of \citet{huangformal2025}, as well as in the idealized framework we will introduce, Transformers have widths that depend on the context window, as extended alphabets/larger positional embeddings require increasing widths.
+In principle, such wider transformers can represent non-standard activations (which we use in our proofs) up to the required precision, but in reality such functions can only be approximated for any fixed width.
+The prevalent use of the Universal Approximation theorem notwithstanding, precisely understanding how such functions are learned on the basis of more commonly used activation functions such as ReLU in MLPs \emph{inside transformers} is largely an open and highly challenging question, which we leave to future work. \end{remark}

 To keep our model close to \citet{huangformal2025}, we also omit layer norm as they do and also assume an infinite-precision setup for the activations, with the restriction that attention logits (\ref{eq:logits}) and the output of the $\exp(\cdot)$ function are both rounded to $p$ fractional bits of precision before further processing.
 This mild restriction was put in \citet{huangformal2025} to prevent tiny changes in attention patterns to potentially snowball into large changes in the output due to infinite precision; it is also adopted in \citet{izzo2025quantitative}.